 - Optimize Overall Supply Chain Performance.
 Use the OTIF metric to serve as a catalyst for overall supply chain optimization.
 As a result, this helps to pinpoint areas for process enhancements and strategic decision-making.

-So, once you determine the primary reason for using OTIF metrics, the next step is to determine how best to measure OTIF to achieve the desired results.
+So, once you determine the primary reason for using an OTIF metric, the next step is to determine how best to measure OTIF to achieve the desired results.

-As businesses strive to enhance their supply chain efficiency and service, both understanding and accurately measuring OTIF is paramount.
+For businesses to truly improve their supply chain’s efficiency and service levels, it is critical that they both understand and accurately measure OTIF.
 As such, there are many things to consider when setting up to measure OTIF.
 For instance, are you tracking inbound shipment against POs or outbound shipments to your customers?
 What data is available and how to accurately measure OTIF?
 In fact, it is amazing all the things to consider when measuring OTIF.
 See below for insights and answers to key questions for both effectively measuring OTIF and taking corrective action to improve your OTIF rate.

 Eight Insights and Essential Questions to Ask for Effectively Measuring OTIF